mjordan/islandora_workbench_docs/docs/adding_media.md

 !!! note
     If you create an "Extracted Text" media, the contents of the specified text file will be added to the media's 'field_edited_text' field, allowing it to be indexed in Solr.

+!!! note
+    The Drupal filesystem where files are stored is determined by each media type's file field configuration.
+It is not possible to override that configuration.